linearray/mealstrom/README.md

 ## Tests

-To run the tests you need to `createdb fsmtest` first.
+To run the tests you need to run `createdb fsmtest` first.